-Your doctor will ask you to rest when you first go home.
+Your health care provider will ask you to rest when you first go home.
 You will be told to:

 You will need to learn how to go up and down stairs using crutches or with a knee brace on.

-Physical therapy usually begins about 2 weeks after surgery.
-It may last 2-6 months.
+Physical therapy most often begins about 2 weeks after surgery.
+It may last 2 to 6 months.
 You will need to limit your activity and movement while your knee mends.
 Your physical therapist will give you an exercise program to help you build strength in your knee and avoid injury.

 You can shower again after your dressing is removed.

 - When you shower, wrap your leg in plastic to keep it from getting wet until your stitches or tape (Steri-Strips) have been removed.
 Make sure that your provider says this is OK.